 The ESPP will be implemented by offering shares of common stock to eligible employees of the Company and its designated subsidiaries through a series of successive offering periods (i.e., "Master Offerings"), each of a duration that will not exceed 27 months.
 Unless the plan administrator determines before the commencement of an offering that a Master Offering will have a different duration, each Master Offering will be 24 months.
 The plan administrator also has the authority to establish additional or alternative sequential or overlapping Master Offerings, a different duration for one or more Master Offerings or different commencement dates for such Master Offerings with respect to future Master Offerings without stockholder approval if such change is announced prior to the scheduled beginning of the first Master Offerings that is affected.
-Each Master Offering will be comprised of a series of one or more successive and/or overlapping purchase intervals (i.e., "Sub-Offerings").
-Generally, unless otherwise provided by the plan administrator, Sub-Offerings will run from the last business day in April each year to the last business day in October of the same year and from the last business day in October each year to the last business day in April of the following year.
+Each Master Offerings").
+Generally, unless otherwise provided by the plan administrator, Sub-Offerings will run from the last business day in April each year to the last business day in October of the same year and from the last business day in April of the following year.
 Unless otherwise determined by the plan administrator, each offering will be treated as a separate offering for purposes of tax rules.